-Our consolidated effective tax rate in 2013, 2012 and 2011 was 36.36%, 34.35% and 37.65%, respectively.
+Our consolidated effective tax rate in 2014, 2013 and 2012 was 37.90%, 36.36% and 34.35%, respectively.
+During 2014, we recognized income tax expense of approximately \$7,000 due to the reversal of certain previously recognized tax deductions.
 During 2012, we reduced our provision for unrecognized tax benefits by \$9,154, which reduced the 2012 effective tax rate.
-The reduction resulted from settlements with and an audit by certain taxing authorities during 2012 which led us to update our evaluation of the administrative practice in other states for similar uncertain tax positions to determine whether the positions taken in those states were effectively settled.
-See Note 11 in the accompanying consolidated financial statements herein for further discussion of income taxes.
+The reduction resulted from settlements with, and an audit by, certain taxing authorities during 2012 which led us to update our evaluation of the administrative practice in other states for similar uncertain tax positions to determine whether the positions taken in those states were effectively settled.